eclipse-zenoh/roadmap/rfcs/ALL/Key Expressions.md

 ## Preface

-Zenoh being a Named-Data oriented protocol, its address space is the space of names of given to data.
+Zenoh being a Named-Data oriented protocol, its address space is the space of names given to data.

 Specifically, addressable data in Zenoh is addressed via a *key*.